 Documentary video series

-This is the third episode in a series of five documentary videos that tell the story of the AFA Art Collection.
+This is the fourth episode in a series of five documentary videos that tell the story of the AFA Art Collection.

 Inspiring, insightful and nostalgic, Building a Collection shares the story of the AFA Art Collection, a time capsule of Albertan creativity.
 See how the Alberta Art Foundation, created to purchase Albertan art with a budget of $50, 000, transformed into a foundation that supports Alberta’s ever-growing art community with one of the strongest, most active provincial art collections in Canada.